- ※【Revised】 Examinees may choose whether or not to wear facial masks at the examination sites.

 If you behave in the following ways, it will be regarded as prohibited behavior.

-- 1.Electronic devices such as a mobile phone etc. that you bring make sounds or alarms or generate the vibration mode noise during the examination.
+- 1.Electronic devices such as mobile phones, etc. that you bring make sounds or alarms or generate the vibration mode noise during the examination.
 (This includes wristwatches generating alarm sounds.)

 -

-Examples of such electronic devices: mobile phones, smartphones, personal computers, smartwatches and other wearable devices; IC recorders, audio players, digital cameras and other items with photographing, audio recording or communication functions; game machines, electronic dictionaries, calculators, etc. (Note: Simply putting your earphones or headphones around your neck or wearing eyeglasses with electroic functions will be regarded as prohibited behavior.) - 3.Someone else takes the examination on your behalf.
+Examples of electronic devices: mobile phone, smartphones, personal computers, smartwatches and other wearable devices; IC recorders, audio players, digital cameras and other items with photographing, audio recording or communication functions; game machines, electronic dictionaries, calculators, etc. (Note: Simply putting your earphones or headphones around your neck or wearing eyeglasses with electronic functions will be regarded as prohibited behavior.) - 3.Someone else takes the examination on your behalf.
 It cannot be confirmed that you personally took the examination.
+Failure of examinees to provide documents capable of verifying their personal identity.

 - 4.You intentionally write answers on an answer sheet which is not yours, or you exchange your question booklet or answer sheet with another examinee in the examination venue.